Ian2731/Vacation-Climate-Analysis/README.md

   -Select only the date and prcp values
   -Load the query results into a Pandas DataFrame and set the index to the date column -Sort the DataFrame values by date
+  -Plot the results using the DataFrame plot method